Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Int8.rst

 ***************

-The ``int8_t`` family of data structures in csalt provides type-safe, allocator-agnostic containers for 8-bit unsigned integer data.
+The ``int8_t`` family of data structures in csalt provides type-safe, allocator-agnostic containers for 8-bit integer data.
 Every structure wraps the generic ``tensor_t`` engine from ``c_tensor.h`` with the element type fixed to ``INT8_TYPE`` at initialisation, eliminating the need for the caller to pass a ``dtype_id_t`` argument to any operation.